serokell/blog-posts/untyped-lambda-calculus/article.md

 An expression without free variables is called a _closed term_ or a _combinator_.

-The choice of names of bound variables is arbitrary.
+The choice of bound variable names is arbitrary.
 Expressions that differ only in the names of bound variables are called _alpha-equivalent_.
 For example, $\lambda x. x$ and $\lambda y. y$ are alpha-equivalent, but $\lambda x. y$ and $\lambda y. z$ are not.